Green neon tetra: Description

-This fish loses its brilliant blue and red colors when lights are switched off, but regains them when lights are switched on again.
+This fish loses its brilliant blue and red colours when lights are switched off, but regains them when lights are switched on again.

 Distribution and habitat

 Though the green neon tetra is described as being from the Negro and Orinoco Rivers, it may be restricted to the uppermost portion of the tributaries of these rivers, as well as within the terra firma and heavily planted wetland areas between.
 Though there is some overlap with the range of P. axelrodi, the two species are thought to partition their habitat.

-In wetland areas of their range, dissolved oxygen concentrations range from 0.7–4.4 mg/L and pH from 4.3–4.7, with averages of 2.1 mg/L and 5.0, respectively.
+In wetland areas of their range, dissolved oxygen concentrations range from 0.7 to 4.4 mg/L and pH from 4.3 to 4.7, with averages of 2.1 mg/L and 5.0, respectively.
 Temperatures may range between 25–35 C, with no stress observed at the extremes.

 Breeding

 For breeding, these tetras need water similar to the waters in which they live in the wild; extremely soft water with a pH of about 6 and a temperature of around 77 °F. Ideally, the water should be highly stained by the tannins from peat, in subdued light, shaded by plants.
 It spawns in a school, although in the actual act of spawning, one female may be closely associated with one or more males.

 About 130 eggs a batch can be laid by each female.
 The parents should be removed after spawning.
 The eggs should hatch in 24 hours.
-The eggs are light sensitive so avoid light(?).
+The eggs are light sensitive so avoid light.
 The babies are very small, so feeding infusoria (protozoa) is necessary early on.
 As they grow, this can increasingly be supplemented with fine commercial fry foods.
 Adults can breed again after a few weeks.